rogeriothe/django-caipora/README.md

-# Cookicutter for Django with Postgres, Gunicorn, and Nginx
+# Cookiecutter for Django with Postgres, Gunicorn, and Nginx

 ## O que este projeto faz?